caio2525/caio2525/README.md

 ### Hi there 👋
 My name is Caio Fernandes Lima, I'm a computer Engineering college student at Federal University of Grande Dourados and Industrial Automation Technician by the Federal Institute of Education.

-I'm currently looking for a position as python develope.
-In the future,  I plan to apply myself for a position in the fields of data science and machine learning.
 <!--
 **caio2525/caio2525** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.